curv3d/curv/README.md

 But it is optimized for computational geometry, and most of the geometric primitives are implemented in the Curv language, not in C++.

-The Curv VM will support 3 representations for compiled code:
-* Byte code supports fast compilation and good debugging.
-The goal is to have roughly the same performance as CPython.
+The Curv language currently has a simple optimizing compiler that generates trees, which are interpreted.
+As the project progresses, these trees will be further compiled into other representations:
+* For fast rendering:
-* A subset of the language compiles into optimized GPU code.
-This is how the previewer works.
+  * The previewer compiles the language subset used for functional representations into GLSL GPU code.
-* Compilation into optimized native machine code (using LLVM) supports fast rendering using the CPU.
+  * The STL exporter may compile functional representations into native machine code using LLVM, or into OpenCL.
+TBD.
+* Later, if script evaluation needs to be sped up, the options include:
+  * A byte code compiler and interpreter.
+Benefits are ease of implementation, fast compilation and good debugging.
+We could expect the same performance as CPython.
+  * A tracing JIT compiler, like Lua-JIT or Javascript.
+Very complex.
+  * Use LLVM to compile to machine code.
+Very slow compilation.
+Moderate to high complexity depending on performance goals.
+  * In a future web implementation, compilation to Javascript or WebAssembly?

-Curv is designed for easy interoperability with other programming languages.
+Curv is designed for easy interoperability with other programming languages, with special attention to C++, Javascript, OpenSCAD and Python.
 * The 6 JSON data types are the core data types of the Curv language.
-  That will be important for compatibility with JSON, OpenSCAD and Javascript, and also maps well onto Python.
+  That is important for compatibility with JSON, and maps well onto OpenSCAD, Javascript and Python.
 * There is near term support for JSON import and export.
 A geometric model can be exported as a "CSG tree" using JSON syntax.
 * Curv is a C++ library, with a stable API in version 1.0.